Woman of the Hour: Plot

 After the taping, Rodney and Sheryl go out for drinks.
 He tries to ingratiate himself with her by showing familiarity with the plays she talks about, but when she playfully teases him, his mood changes, leaving her uncomfortable.
 When they leave the bar, Rodney insists on walking with Sheryl back to her car at the studio.
 He asks for her phone number and realizes she has given him a fake one.
 She tells him she has no interest in going on the date with him to Carmel, and he threatens her.

 Sheryl anxiously races to get inside her car and is nearly attacked by Rodney in the deserted parking lot.
 As a group of people exit the studio, Rodney walks away, and she escapes.
 The next day, Laura tries to report Rodney's appearance on the show to the police but is dismissed when she cannot name him or the officer she talked to after her friend was murdered.
 Some time after her Dating Game experience, Sheryl thanks her agent on the phone and leaves California.

-In 1979, in San Gabriel, California, Amy, a teenage runaway, lives on the streets and steals occasionally.
-Rodney spots her outside a motel and claims he can help her launch a career as a model.
+In early 1979, in San Gabriel, California, teenage runaway Amy lives on the streets and steals occasionally.
+Rodney spots her sitting under a staircase and claims he can help her launch a career as a model.
 She agrees to accompany him, and they drive to an isolated location in the desert.
 At sunset, Rodney proceeds to photograph Amy and then attacks her.
 Amy awakens in the desert after being bound, raped, and beaten as Rodney lies next to her, crying.
 Amy acts as if she is embarrassed by the situation and asks him to please not tell anyone what happened, to keep it a secret.
 When they stop at a gas station, she flees, and police arrive and arrest Rodney.

-A postscript states that Rodney was released on bail following his arrest while awaiting trial.
-He murdered another woman and a young girl.
-He was rearrested in July 1979 and was eventually found to have murdered at least seven women and girls.
-After 31 years in prison, he had a chance of acquittal at trial, but an adult Amy showed up and testified against him.
-The postscript states his actual number of victims was believed to be as high as 130 and that he died in prison.
+A postscript states that Alcala was released on bail following his arrest while awaiting trial, during which he murdered another woman and a young girl.
+He was rearrested in July 1979 and was eventually found to have murdered at least seven women and girls, though the true number could be over a hundred.
+After 31 years behind bars, he had a chance of acquittal at trial, but an adult Amy showed up and testified against him.
+He would later die in prison.